SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Jackal's kill cool time | Individual kill cool time can be set for each jackal.
 | Use Vent | to enter a vent.
 | Use Sabotage | Sabotage can be used.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.
 | Can Create JackalFriends | You can make [JackalFriends](#JackalFriends) with your first kill!
 | Jackal can make a Sidekick | Jackals can make side kicks.
 | New jackals can make side kicks | Promoted jackals can make side kicks.